Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 In theory, any dog can be taught to bark less, however, chances of success are higher if one looks for dog breeds that do not bark much in the first place.
 These are dog breeds whose owners at times may question if their dog has ever had a voice.
-A good way to start the search for a quiet companion is by avoiding certain dog breeds that throughout the centuries have made a living out of barking.

 Top Quiet Dog Breeds